PavanRangani/docs/docs/prd/communication/overview.md

 #### Status

-Meeting can be  either `Scheduled` or `Completed` state.
+Meeting can be `Scheduled`, `On Hold` or `Completed` state.
 Any meeting planned in future will have `Scheduled` state.
 Meeting which is completed will have `Completed` state.
+Meeting is hold will have `On Hold` status.

 #### Schedule date